-- Statements of workers from a domestic violence shelter or other domestic violence programs attesting to the time the victim spent in the shelter or participating in the domestic violence program that they believe the applicant is a victim and facts they know of regarding the victim's case:31 - Medical records; - Photographs of the visibly injured self-petitioner supported by affidavits;32 - Temporary or Permanent restraining or civil protection orders;33 - Other legal document showing legal steps taken to end the abuse.34 - Evidence that the victim sought safe haven in a battered women's shelter or similar refuge;35 - Police reports or records of telephone calls or visits to the victim's address.
-This may include; telephone calls to the police registering a compliant, a log of police runs made to the residence, copies of all tapes, reports written by officers responding to a call or other reports taken by police of violations including those not taken at the scene of the crime. - Criminal court records if a batterer was arrested or convicted of any act of domestic violence or destruction of property relating to the victim; - Evidence of property damage; - Diagnostic reports from mental health professionals (Post-Traumatic Stress Disorder is NOT required);36or - Any other form of credible evidence about the history of abuser, battery, extreme cruelty, domestic violence or sexual assault;
+- Medical records; - Photographs of the visibly injured self-petitioner supported by affidavits;38 - Temporary or Permanent restraining or civil protection orders;39 - Other legal document showing legal steps taken to end the abuse.
+40 - Evidence that the victim sought safe haven in a battered women's shelter or similar refuge;41 - Police reports or records of telephone calls or visits to the victim's address.
+This may include; telephone calls to the police registering a compliant, a log of police runs made to the residence, copies of all tapes, reports written by officers responding to a call or other reports taken by police of violations including those not taken at the scene of the crime; - Criminal court records if a batterer was arrested or convicted of any act of domestic violence or destruction of property relating to the victim; - Evidence of property damage; - Diagnostic reports from mental health professionals (Post-Traumatic Stress Disorder is NOT required): 42 or - Any other form of credible evidence about the history of abuser, battery, extreme cruelty, domestic violence or sexual assault;